cocoon sandbox

 }

-Two v1 constraints, fine for a homogeneous cluster: all nodes share the same api_token (the SDK replays it across a redirect), and only egress-capable nodes redirect egress claims.
+Two constraints, fine for a homogeneous cluster: all nodes share the same api_token and tenants set (the SDK replays whichever token authorized a call across a redirect; a peer missing that tenant answers 401), and only egress-capable nodes redirect egress claims.

 How placement works